filipecalegario/awesome-generative-ai/README.md

 ## Discussions and Philosophy

+* [GPTs are GPTs: An Early Look at the Labor Market Impact Potential of Large Language Models](https://arxiv.org/abs/2303.10130): OpenAI's paper that discusses the possible implications of GPTs on the U.S. labor market
 * [Why generative AI scares artists but not content writers](https://www.fastcompany.com/90848228/why-generative-ai-scares-artists-but-not-writers)
 * [Cultures in AI/AI in Culture](https://ai-cultures.github.io/): NeurIPS 2022 Workshop webpage
 * [AI Data Laundering - Waxy.org](https://waxy.org/2022/09/ai-data-laundering-how-academic-and-nonprofit-researchers-shield-tech-companies-from-accountability/): How Academic and Nonprofit Researchers Shield Tech Companies from Accountability